Angie Thomas

 Angie Thomas (born September 20, 1988) is an American young adult author, best known for writing The Hate U Give (2017).
 Her second young adult novel, On the Come Up, was released on February 25, 2019.
+Her most recent novel, Concrete Rose, was released on January 12, 2021.

 Early life

-Angie Thomas was born on September 20, 1988, in Jackson, Mississippi where she was raised.
+Angie Thomas was born on September 20, 1988, in Jackson, Mississippi, where she was raised.

-Thomas was subjected to multiple instances of gun violence at a young age.
-She grew up near the home of assassinated civil rights activist Medgar Evers, stating that her mother heard the gunshot that killed him.
-When she was six years old, Thomas witnessed a shootout.
+Thomas was subject to multiple instances of gun violence at a young age.
+She grew up near the home of assassinated civil rights activist, Medgar Evers, stating that her mother heard the gunshot that had killed him.
+When she was 6 years old, Thomas witnessed a shootout between gangs.

-In an interview with The Guardian, she recounted how her mother took her to the library the following day to show her that "there was more to the world than what [Thomas] saw that day".
+In an interview with The Guardian, she recounted how her mother took her to the library the following day to show her that, "There was more to the world than what [Thomas] saw that day."
 This inspired her to take up writing.

 In her adolescence, Thomas shared her skills as a rapper, although her career in music was short-lived.
 She was, however, the subject of an article in Right On! magazine.
 Thomas went on to obtain a Bachelor of Fine Arts from Belhaven University.
-She was the first black teenager to graduate from her creative writing course.
+She was the first Black teenager to graduate from her creative writing course.